rushilma/thesis/4-rounding.typ

 == Truly Random Rounding

-At this point, while deterministic algorithms fail to get close to NPP solutions, perhaps a randomized rounding scheme work instead.
+While deterministic algorithms fail to get close to NPP solutions, perhaps a randomized rounding scheme could work instead.
 As discussed above, the failure of algorithms finding outputs within a constant distance of a solution motivates considering rounding schemes which are "truly random," in that they change a superconstant number of coordinates.
 However, this approach is blunted by the same brittleness of the NPP landscape that established the conditional obstruction of @prop_correlated_fundamental and @prop_resampled_fundamental.
 In particular, we will see by @thrm_solutions_repel that if one has a subcube of $Sigma_N$ with dimension growing slowly with $N$, then with high probability at most one of those points will be a solution.